 Keurig K-Supreme Models

-K-Supreme, K-Supreme Plus and K-Supreme SMART, these are the three variation of the K-Supreme.
+K-Supreme, K-Supreme Plus, K-Supreme SMART and K-Supreme Plus SMART, these are the four variations of the K-Supreme.
 Let’s have a look at the features of each model.
 MultiStream is part of all three models, so that’s a main feature on all K-Supreme models.

 This is the entry level model, and it comes packed with nice starter features.
 To start, it has four brew sizes: 6, 8, 10 and 12 oz, which are the most popular on any machine.
 To customize your cup, you have the option of a Strong brew, and an option for Over Ice coffee, which still brews hot, but adjusts the parameters of the brew so it won’t taste watered down with ice.